 Around 40 taxi companies serve the city of Auckland.
 The taxi fare varies, but the maximum you can pay is displayed on the door.
 You can negotiate the price, but still, the meter should be on.

-Auckland Airport (AKL) is the largest and busiest airport in New Zealand.
+Auckland Airport (AKL) is the largest and busiest in New Zealand.
 It is around 21 kilometres south of the Auckland city centre, near the residential suburb Mangere.
-The airport has two terminals, International and Domestic, which are 500 metres apart and connected by a free shuttle bus.
+AKL has two terminals, International and Domestic, which are 500 metres apart and connected by a free shuttle bus.

 To travel from Auckland Airport to the city centre, you can use the Skybus.
 This public transport option that is available 24/7.
 You can buy tickets from the airport ticket kiosks.
 The Airporter 380 departs from both terminals and runs to Papatoetoe Train Station.

 To ensure the highest standards, Auckland Airport licenses only selected taxi and shuttle companies.
-Taxi and shuttle ranks are located outside the arrival areas at both terminals.
+Airport taxis and shuttle ranks are located outside the arrival areas at both terminals.

 To start your holiday in style, choose a private Auckland airport transfer.
 You can book the Auckland airport taxi in advance and have peace of mind that you will arrive safely.
-We will monitor your flight for delays and make sure the driver meets you at the airport on time.
-The taxi fare for a private transfer from Auckland airport to Auckland city centre starts from NZD 71 for two passengers.
+We will monitor your flight for delays and make sure the driver meets you at the arrival hall on time.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.